tahershaker/Learning-Kubernetes/1. Introduction To Kubernetes/README.md

 Most of the concepts explained for containers, technology have seen it before, especially when it comes to isolation as this is very similar to virtual machines.
 As a virtual machines perform isolation and virtualizing the underlying physical resource to be able to run multiple operating system and application in the form of a virtual machine, container also perform something similar, however container do not include a full operating system version running inside but rather it only contain a very light version with the required libraries and depend on the kernel of the underlying operating system.

-Referring to Docker documentation and website [_Referenced Below_], `What is a Container: - Container VS Virtual Machine:`
+> *Reference*
+>
+> *Referring to Docker documentation*

-- __Virtual machines__ (VMs) are an abstraction of physical hardware turning one server into many servers.
+> - *__Virtual machines__ (VMs) are an abstraction of physical hardware turning one server into many servers.
 The hypervisor allows multiple VMs to run on a single machine.
 Each VM includes a full copy of an operating system, the application, necessary binaries and libraries – taking up tens of GBs.
-VMs can also be slow to boot.
+VMs can also be slow to boot.*<sup>Reference [1](#References)</sup>

-- __Containers__ are an abstraction at the app layer that packages code and dependencies together.
+> - *__Containers__ are an abstraction at the app layer that packages code and dependencies together.
 Multiple containers can run on the same machine and share the OS kernel with other containers, each running as isolated processes in user space.
-Containers take up less space than VMs (container images are typically tens of MBs in size), can handle more applications and require fewer VMs and Operating systems.
+Containers take up less space than VMs (container images are typically tens of MBs in size), can handle more applications and require fewer VMs and Operating systems.*<sup>Reference [1](#References)</sup>

 When creating a virtual machine and a container, with virtual machine a hypervisor will be installed on the physical server and then create a virtual machine which will include a full copy of an operating system and the required applications.
 Container on the other-hand, an operating system (linux/Windows) will be installed on a physical server and then install the container requirements such as the container engine (such as docker or containerd) and then create the containers.
 The best approach is to run container on top of virtual machines